This article may contain affiliate links. See our disclosure link for more information.

 More marshmallow!
 The Buffalo Icelandic candy bar is mostly vanilla flavored marshmallow covered in milk chocolate with a smattering of rice crispies.
 The Buffalo was sweeter than most of the other chocolate bars but not as sweet as the typical US candy bar.
 I don’t usually go for marshmallow anything but I did like the Buffalo.

-My favorite chocolate bar?
-Probably the Buffalo or the Prins Xtra.
-Least favorite?
 The ones with licorice.
 That said, I’m pretty sure I could develop a taste for chocolate and licorice with enough exposure!